negue/meme-box/features/tags-and-meta.md

 - [ ] Clip Overview Component
   - [x] add screen icon to the screen "chips"
   - [x] add tag icon to tag "chips"
-  - [ ] add a color to the tag chips

 - [x]  if a meta clip is triggered:
   - [x] go through of the assigned tags
     - [x] list all clips by tags